munjeli/treecli/README.md

 ```bash
 $ go get -d github.com/munjeli/treecli
 ```
-cd into the directory and run `make` to run gofmt and build a single binary with [gox](https://github.com/mitchellh/gox).
+cd into the directory and run `make dev` to run gofmt and build a single binary with [gox](https://github.com/mitchellh/gox).
 There isn't an official distribution of treecli yet, so the Makefile is just set up for development.